jennamowbray/ownCloud-Quickstart/Quickstart.md

 - Two-factor authentication.
 1. Log into your ownCloud server from your Android device using a web browser such as Chrome, Firefox, or Dolphin.
-2. The first time you log into a new ownCloud account, you’ll see a screen with a download link to the ownCloud Android App in the Google Play Store.
+2. The first time you log into a new ownCloud account, youâ€™ll see a screen with a download link to the ownCloud Android App in the Google Play Store.
 3. Open the ownCloud Android app.
 4. On the configuration screen, enter your server URL, login name, password, and then click the **Connect** button.